zenvia/zenvia-sdk-node/README.md

 const response = await sms.sendMessage('sender-identifier', 'recipient-identifier', content);
 ```

-The response can be an `IMessage` object when successful or an `IError` object on errors.
+The response can be an `IMessage` object when successful or an `IError` object when an error occurs.

 The content types can be: